Seldom do I read a book that would pique my curiosity and make me feel empty if I ever put it down.

-I’ve read dozens of books on the phenomenon of exorcism and watched films on it as well.
+I’ve read dozens of books on the phenomenon of exorcism and watched films on it.

-But perhaps the most convincing of all the books that I’ve read it in this book by Dr. Richard Gallagher because he’s a witness coming from the vantage point of science.
+But perhaps the most convincing of all the books that I’ve read, would be this book by Dr. Richard Gallagher because he’s a witness coming from the vantage point of science.

-A scientifically trained psychiatrist esteemed and well respected by his peers, willing to put his neck out and talk about the spirit world.
+A scientifically trained psychiatrist, esteemed and well respected by his peers, someone who’s willing to put his neck out ready to be ridiculed just to talk about the truth of the existence of the spirit world.

-Something that is considered anathema by the scientific community and would invite outright ridicule from them.
+Something that is considered anathema by the scientific community and would invite outright scorn from them.

 Nonetheless, Dr. Richard Gallagher didn’t mince any words in explicitly describing what he witnessed.

 The book comes from a highly regarded psychiatrist keeping tabs on his experience for the last 25 years.
-It becomes empirical enough that one has to contend with the implications of his findings way earnestly.
+The data he gathered is empirical enough that one has to contend with the implications of his findings way earnestly.

 Dr. Richard Gallagher was astute in describing the difference between a psychological/mental disorder and symptoms of actual demonic possession.